NanoComp/meep/doc/docs/Scheme_User_Interface.md

 **`vertices` [list of `vector3`]**
 —
 The vertices that define the *bottom* of the prism (with the top of the prism being at the same coordinates shifted by `height*axis`).
 They must lie in a plane that's perpendicular to the `axis`.
-Note that infinite prism lengths (with `height` of `infinity`) are not supported.
-To simulate infinite geometry, just extend the edge of the prism a little past the cell.
+Note that infinite prism lengths are not supported.
+To simulate infinite geometry, just extend the edge of the prism beyond the cell.

 **`height` [`number`]**
 —
-The prism thickness, extruded in the direction of `axis`. `mp.inf` can be used for infinite height.
+The prism thickness, extruded in the direction of `axis`. `infinity` can be used for infinite height.

 **`axis` [`vector3`]**
 —